-Viggsö is a minimal wooden gable house built on a cliff on the island of Viggsö, in the Stockholm archipelago, designed by Arrhov Frick.
+'Viggsö' is a minimal wooden gable house built on a cliff on the island of Viggsö, in the Stockholm archipelago, designed by Arrhov Frick.

 A landscape of stone cliffs, wind bent pine trees, heather, and a forest floor of lichen and wild berries — this sparse yet rich site, coupled with a minimal budget, establishes the principles for this private residence at its origin.